scrussell2/stock-analysis/README.md

 **Advantages**

-- With the increase of efficiency between the original and refactored VBA script, more tickers can be added without significant felt impact to the user if new datasets would be introduced.
+- With the increase of efficiency between the original and refactored VBA script, more tickers can be added without significant felt impact on the user if new datasets would be introduced.
 - Refactoring allowed another opportunity to add more comments into the code to really explain what was happening with each line.
 In the original, I had to constantly go back into the Module 2 information to re-study and understand what a specific portion was doing even after leaving it for a day or two.
 The recall was much quicker by having a comment block.

 **Disadvantages**

-- Significant amount of time, researching, and requesting help went into an efficiency that was very unnoticable to the human user.
+- A significant amount of time, researching, and requesting help went into an efficiency that was very unnoticeable to the human user.